aulianza/aulianza/README.md

 # 👋 Hi!

-I am **Ryan**, a professional currently engaged in the JavaScript and React Ecosystem.
-Moreover, I take great pleasure in disseminating my expertise through scholarly articles that diligently endeavor to reconstruct and redefine fundamental concepts.
+I am **Ryan**, a seasoned software engineer especially in Frontend side, with a passion for creating pixel-perfect web experiences.
+Work with JavaScript and specialize in all things web.
+Expertise in multiple web frameworks such as React, Angular and Vue.
+I thrive on collaborating with teams to deliver efficient, scalable, and visually appealing web applications.

 ### Let's get in tocuh!
 Feel free to DM me for discussion!